Improved Bayes Risk Can Yield Reduced Social Welfare Under Competition: Empirical Analysis of Non-monotonicity for Linear Predictors

+While our empirical analysis has thus far focused on binary classification, we now turn to classification with more than 2 classes.
+In particular, we consider a ten class CIFAR-10 \citep{CIFAR} task with 50,000 images.
+The labels are specified by the CIFAR-10 classes in the original dataset.
+We treat the set of 50,000 images and labels as the population of users, meaning that it is both the training set and the validation set.
+Representations are generated from the same five models---AlexNet \citep{AlexNet}, VGG16 \citep{VGGref}, ResNet18, ResNet34, and ResNet50 \citep{ResNet}---pretrained on ImageNet \citep{ImageNet}.
+We restrict the model family to linear predictors $\mathcal{F}^{\text{multi-class}}_{\text{linear}}$ and again set the noise parameter $c$ in user decisions \eqref{eq:userchoice} to $0.1$.

+We compute the equilibria as follows.
+First, we let $\mathcal{D}$ be the distribution described above with $N = 50,000$ data points.
+Then we run the best-response dynamics described in Section \ref{subsec:bestresponsedynamics} for $m \in \left\{3, 4, 5, 6, 8\right\}$ model-providers with $\rho = 0.7$, $\rho' = 1.0$, $I = 2000$, $\epsilon = 0.001$, $\sigma = 0.5$, and a learning rate schedule that starts at $\eta = 1.0$.
+As before, we compute the equilibrium social loss according to \eqref{eq:sociallossdef}, and we also compute the Bayes risk using gradient descent.
+For full experimental details, see Appendix \ref{appendix:setup}.

-Figure \ref{fig:other} shows that the equilibrium social loss can be non-monotone in the Bayes risk.
-For example, for $m = 12$, AlexNet outperforms ResNet18, ResNet34, and ResNet50 with respect to equilibrium social loss, even though the Bayes risk of AlexNet is substantially higher than the Bayes risk ResNet18.
-Similarly, VGG16 also outperforms ResNet50 despite having a higher Bayes risk.
-Even within the family of ResNets, the equilibrium social loss is non-monotonic the Bayes risk: e.g., ResNet34 outperforms ResNet50, even though the Bayes risk of ResNet34 is higher than that of ResNet50.
-Similar non-monotonicities are also exhibited for $m=8$.
+Figure \ref{fig:10class} shows that the equilibrium social loss can be non-monotone in the Bayes risk.
+For example, across all five values of $m$, ResNet18 outperforms VGG16, even though the Bayes risk of ResNet is substantially higher than the Bayes risk of VGG16.
+Furthermore, for $m = 3$, VGG16 outperforms AlexNet despite having a larger Bayes risk.
+Interestingly, the shape of the equilibrium social loss curve for each value of $m$ (Figure \ref{fig:CIFAR-1010class}) appears qualitatively different than the analogous equilibrium social loss curve for binary classification (Figure \ref{fig:CIFAR-10}).